Health is one of Australia's fastest growing industries. Check out the roles that are in demand, and make a move down this rewarding career path.

 While many registered nurses work in hospitals, job opportunities for those in this field extend beyond the walls of wards.
 These days, nurses are in need in medical clinics, care facilities, correctional facilities, schools, within the military and even in patients’ homes.

 If there’s one area of healthcare you’re more interested in than others, nursing allows a range of specialities.
-Through Open Universities Australia (OUA), registered nurses can specialise by studying with leading Australian universities online.
+Through Open Universities Australia, registered nurses can specialise by studying with leading Australian universities online.
 Why not take a look at the Graduate Certificate in Emergency Nursing with Griffith University, the Master of Clinical Nursing with Australian Catholic University, or the Master of Mental Health Nursing with Southern Cross University?
-All of these courses are available to study through OUA.

 As the unsung heroes of the healthcare system, social workers are facing a desperate shortage of trained professionals.
-In fact, most states of Australia are seeing an increasing demand.
+In fact, most Australia states need more social workers now than ever before.

 Social workers help individuals in times of crisis.
 They advocate for people who are experiencing social disadvantage by linking them to critical health services.